lisabeihypacheco/lisabeihypacheco.github.io/_pages/about.md

 Hello!

 I am an Economics PhD Candidate at the London School of Economics.
 I work on energy and environment topics in developing countries, using tools from industrial organisation, labour and international trade.
+My research is mostly focused on Brazil, in particular energy policy, deforestation and firm dynamics.

-I will be going on the Economics Job Market in 2025/26.
+I am on the 2025/26 Economics Job Market.

-This is my favourite [subreddit](https://www.reddit.com/r/DarK/).